bbohen/home/README.md

 ##About

 This is the blog/portfolio/whatever-else site of Brad Bohen a recent graduate of Full Sail University, It is built with Fuel Php.
-Cheese.
+Asparagus.

 ##Fuel PHP